×

 What is a typical expat home or apartment like in Hiroshima?

 "A typical expat home or apartment in Hiroshima, is usually modern and compact, reflecting the efficient use of space common in Japanese architecture.
 These homes often feature a combination of Western and Japanese styles, with some rooms having traditional tatami mat flooring and sliding doors, while others have more Western-style furnishings.
 The kitchen is typically small but functional, equipped with essential appliances like a refrigerator, stove, and sometimes a dishwasher.
 The bathroom often includes a high-tech toilet and a deep soaking tub, separate from the shower area.
 Many apartments also come with a small balcony for drying clothes or enjoying a bit of outdoor space.
 Despite the compact size, these homes are designed for comfort and practicality, with storage solutions like built-in closets and under-floor storage.
-The location of these homes can vary, but they are often conveniently located near public transportation, shops, and restaurants," explained one expat living in Hiroshima, Japan.
+The location of these homes can vary, but they are often conveniently located near public transportation, shops, and restaurants," replied a member in Hiroshima.

 What is the average cost of housing in Hiroshima?